-For those that do not know, Souls of Mischief are a 4 piece subgroup of the hip-hop collective Hieroglyphics from Oakland, California.
-The group’s line up on this album consisted of Opio, Tajai, Phesto and A-Plus, serving as the groups DJ.
-In 1993 they released this very album, aptly titled, “93 ‘til Infinity”.
+Souls of Mischief are a 4 piece subgroup of the hip-hop collective Hieroglyphics from Oakland, California.
+The group’s line up on this album consisted of Opio, Tajai, Phesto and A-Plus, who was the group's DJ.
+In 1993 they released this album, titled, 93 ‘til Infinity

 Like A Tribe Called Quest’s Ali Shaheed Muhammad, A-Plus opts for a more jazz oriented feel with the beats.
 A-Plus show cases some of his best production tracks like, “Anything Can Happen”, and the classic title track.
 “93 ‘til Infinity” also features production from Hieroglyphic affiliates, Del tha Funkee Homosapien, Jay-Biz, and Domino.